 England Athletics and Affiliated Sporting Bodies

-We will share information with other EA-affiliated athletic clubs as necessary for the administration of events and competition.
+We will share information with other EA-affiliated athletic clubs and organisations as necessary for the administration of events and competition.

 Club Kit Suppliers